mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

 * ``--time-limit`` (Default value = 0)

-  * The duration in seconds after which the induction of rules should be canceled or 0, if no time limit should be set.
+  * The duration in seconds after which the induction of rules should be canceled.
+Must be at least 1 or 0, if no time limit should be set.

 * ``--label-sampling`` (Default value = None)